whoprashant7/whoprashant7/README.md

  📚**Courses and Certifications**📚

- - Data Analytics for Business,IIT Madras by intelliPaat
+ - Data Analytics for Business, IIT Madras by intelliPaat
+ - The fundamentals of Digital Marketing by Google Digital Garage

 <h3 align="left">Connect with me:</h3>
 <p align="left">